 That’s why it’s important to activate your glutes.

-When your muscles are activated (more commonly known as “fired up”), it has the ability to consciously switch on and work.
+When your muscles are activated (more commonly known as “fired up”), they have the ability to consciously switch on and work.
 This goes to the glutes as well.

 One such study found activating the glutes before a workout may improve movement quality, especially with explosive exercise performance like the hang pull.